Alexandre Colonna-Walewski: Diplomatic career

 In 1855, Walewski succeeded Drouyn de Lhuys as Minister of Foreign Affairs and he acted as President of, and French plenipotentiary at, the Congress of Paris the following year, leading to peace in the Crimean War and to the Paris Declaration Respecting Maritime Law.
 The latter treaty did contain an important novelty in international law, creating the possibility for nations that were not involved in the establishment of the agreement, to become a party by acceding to the Declaration afterwards.

 As foreign minister, Walewski advocated a de-escalating strategy towards Russia, known as entente, opposing his emperor's strategy in Italy which led to war with Austria in 1859.
 After leaving the Foreign Ministry in 1860 he became France's Minister of State, an office which he held until 1863.
 He served as Senator from 1855 to 1865, before being appointed to the Corps Législatif in 1865 and as President of the Chamber of Deputies by the Emperor, who returned him to the Senate after a revolt against his authority two years later.

 Walewski was made a Duke of the Empire ad personam in 1866, was elected a member of the Académie des beaux-arts, appointed Grand-Cross of the Imperial Order of the Legion of Honour and made a Knight of the Sovereign Military Order of Malta, also receiving the Gold Cross of Virtuti Militari.

 Alexandre Colonna-Walewski died of a stroke at Strasbourg on 27 September 1868 and is buried at Père Lachaise Cemetery in Paris.

 Descendants

 Portrait of Lady Caroline Montagu in Byronic Costume by George Hayter, 1831.

 Marie-Anne Walewska, born Ricci, by Edouard Louis Dubufe, 1859.

 He married firstly in London on 1 December 1831 Lady Catherine Montagu (London, 7 October 1808 – Paris, 30 April 1834), daughter of George Montagu, 6th Earl of Sandwich, by his wife Lady Louisa Lowry-Corry.
 Following her death in childbirth, he married secondly, on 4 June 1846 in Florence, Maria Anna di Ricci (Florence, 18 July 1823 - Paris, 18 November 1912), daughter of the Papal Count Zanobi di Ricci by his wife Princess Isabella Poniatowski.
-He also fathered a son, Alexandre-Antoine Colonne-Walewski (1844–1898), by the actress Rachel Felix in 1844.

-He had seven children, two from his first marriage, four from his second marriage, and one with a woman he was not married to.
+He had seven children, two from his first marriage, four from his second marriage, and one illegitimate child.